loganventer/CHAP2/Console/CHAP2.Console.Bulk/README.md

 ```

 ## Prerequisites

-1. Make sure the CHAP2API is running on the configured URL
+1. Make sure the CHAP2.Chorus.Api is running on the configured URL
 2. Ensure your .ppsx file exists and is accessible
-3. The file must have a .ppsx extension
+3. The file must have a .ppsx or .pptx extension

 ## Example Output